RubyLichtenstein/Dogiz/README.md

 ![Diagram](/art/diagrams.png)

 ---
+# 🐶✨ Dogiz

-# Dogs App - Modern Android Development Showcase
+Modern Android Development Showcase

-Welcome to the "Dogs App", a premier demonstration of current Android best practices.
+Welcome to the "Dogiz", a premier demonstration of current Android best practices.
 While drawing inspiration from [Now in Android](https://github.com/android/nowinandroid), this project is intentionally streamlined, aiming to provide a more straightforward and digestible example.

 Our focus encompasses:
 - **Clean Architecture** for a structured development approach.